raynaldmo/northwind-mongodb/README.md

     $ sudo npm install -g grunt-cli

 ### Install app modules
-cd to directory of choice and run the following:
+cd to any directory of your choice and run the following:

     $ npm install

-### Install app binary
+### Install app executable
 From any directory, run the following.
-On unix systems, this will typically install grunt in /usr/bin.
+On unix systems, this will typically install the 'northwind' executable in /usr/bin.

     $ npm install -g northwind-mongodb
     or